 Usually, we write the root of the verb in kanji (or kanji and hiragana) and the conjugation in hiragana, like in 飲みます (nomi-masu – to drink); the same happens with adjectives, i.e., the root is in kanji, and the conjugation is in hiragana, like in 大きい (ooki-i – big).
-Nouns are often in kanji, but sometimes a part of a noun is in kanji and the rest in hiragana, e.g., in a red box in the article, we find the word ‘kodomo’ (children); normally we write ‘ko-domo’ using two kanjis – 子供, but the writer has chosen to write the first character of the word, 子, in kanji, and the rest in hiragana ども (domo), so in spite that ‘children’ is a noun, in this case the use of kanjis and kanas doesn’t help us to identify the end of the word.
+Nouns are often in kanji, but sometimes a part of a noun is in kanji and the rest in hiragana, e.g., in a red box in the article, we find the word ‘kodomo’ (children); we could write ‘ko-domo’ using two kanjis, 子供, but the writer has chosen to write the first character of the word, 子 (ko), in kanji, and the rest of the word in hiragana, ども (domo), so in spite that ‘children’ is a noun, in this case, the use of kanjis and kanas doesn’t help us to identify the end of the word.
 In all of these cases, the hiragana characters that finish the word started with the kanji are called okurigana, e.g.,

 kanji + okurigana

 Although not so common, a single word can also be a combination of hiragana and katakana, or even kanji, hiragana, and katakana.
 For example, the word ‘keshigomu’ (eraser) combines the Japanese word ‘keshi’ (けし – to erase), in hiragana, and the foreign-origin word ‘gomu’ (ゴム – gum, or rubber), in katakana.
 Furthermore, since ‘keshi’ (to erase) is a verb, we can also write it with a kanji and a hiragana: 消し.
 Thus, we can write ‘eraser’ in two ways.
 Roman characters have also found their way as part of a few Japanese words, e.g., we can write T-shirt either in katakana, or using the roman letter: